sourceduty/Military_Overlord/README.md

 ![Military Overlord](https://github.com/user-attachments/assets/25c4f340-90ef-4ea6-9674-fb03f98a8a73)

 > Military and public security investigation specialist.
-The god of shitstorms.
+The god of war.

 #